Pexers/CS-fundamentals/Development/Methodologies.md

 #### _Weaknesses_
 - High risk and uncertainty.
-- It doesn’t encourage active participation of stakeholders.
+- It doesn't encourage active participation of stakeholders.
 - Inadequate for long-term projects.
 - Not appropriate for projects with a moderate to high probability of change in requirements.